devopsjesus/dscpush/README.md

 # Requirements

 * DscPush was written on WMF5.1
-* Ability to establish CimSessions to target device.
+* Ability to establish CimSessions/PSSessions to target device.

 # Concept of Operations